 - Psychosis, paranoia, hostile or aggressive behavior

 Tolerance, Dependence and Withdrawal

 PCP abusers will quickly develop tolerance to the drug more so if they practice “runs” or binge on this drug for days without stop.
 The danger of binging is overdose which could ultimately lead to death.
-PCP is highly addictive.
+PCP is highly addictive, which is why employees need .
 Psychological dependence to this drug is a step away from physical dependence or addiction.
 The user becomes an abuser and an addict as this is the progression.
 At this stage the addict craves for the drug not only psychologically but physically.
 Withdrawal symptoms will manifest if he fails to take the drug.